Register an Assumed Name in NC

-Follow These Steps to File Your North Carolina DBA
+- File Your North Carolina DBA with the County

 Step 1.
-Do a North Carolina Assumed Business Name Search With the State
+Start with a North Carolina Assumed Business Name Search

 Your North Carolina assumed business name should be unique and must also meet North Carolina’s business name requirements.